santisbon/icloud-flatpak/README.md

 ### Permission Issues

 The app requires these minimal permissions:
-- `--talk-name=org.freedesktop.Flatpak` - Launch Epiphany browser from the launcher
 - `--share=ipc` - Inter-process communication for X11 compatibility
 - `--socket=wayland` / `--socket=fallback-x11` - Desktop environment integration

-Note: Network access and other permissions are handled by Epiphany itself, not this launcher.
+Note: Epiphany is bundled as a base application, so all necessary permissions (network, GPU, etc.) are inherited from the Epiphany base app.

 ## Uninstalling